Maps contain the following:

 Larger area and indoor maps

 Touch Mapper currently supports only maps that show each street and building in the area.
 Maps that cover larger areas, show ground elevation, or indoors areas could be supported later.
-Let me know if you are interested in that.
 Notice that by selecting "Print a part of a multipart map" you can cover a larger area by printing multiple maps.
+There are mass-produced country scale maps for example in American Printing House for the Blind Shop.

 Map data source